lenzencoders/Encoders_Description/README.md

 <!-- ABOUT THE ENCODERS -->
 ## About the Encoders
 LENZ Encoders are non-contact bearingless absolute angle encoders.
-Two printed circuit board design is perfect to match wide variety of control and measurements applications with limited space.
+Two parts design is perfect to match wide variety of control and measurements applications with limited space.
 Precise position data up to 22 bits and reliable fast feedback in harsh environments.

 LENZ encoders are inductive position sensors based on the physical principles of electromagnetic induction.
 Our encoders combine easy installation, low integration cost, high accuracy, stability over time, are extremely robust.